all0x0/GrozNailTgBot/README.md

 ## 🧐 About <a name = "about"></a>

 Firstly, this bot has been created for my wife and her nail(beauty) business.
 Potential clients can easily get an actual price list, get free dates and hours (further in the text just slots) calendar and choose the appropriate one in a few clicks.
 After that you should only wait that day and that's it!
 There is no long correspondence in chats, useless calls, etc!
 Isn't that cool?

+## 🗒️ What this bot can do? <a name = "just_do_it"></a>

+For clients:

+- [x] Get a price list
+- [x] Make an appointment
+- [x] Register new clients through the making their first appointments
+- [x] Cancel the appointment
+- [x] Send notifications to master about new appointments and its cancellations

+For masters, as for clients, plus:

+- [x] Accept or reject the request for new appointments
+- [x] Send notifications to clients about accepting or rejecting with additional info
+- [x] Hidden commands (works only for masters):
+  - [x] Add free slots (date and time)
+  - [x] Delete free slots
+  - [x] Clear days of free slots

 ## 🎥 Demo <a name = "demo"></a>